dmarticus/dmarticus/README.md

 ### What up, y'all.
 I'm Dylan 👋

-I'm a big fan of programming languages, well-typed domain models, concurrency primitives, and data science.
+I'm a big fan of programming languages, well-typed domain models, concurrency primitives, automated software testing, and data science.
 I love working on building foundational systems and software products at early-stage tech companies.

 I'm currently a full-stack engineer at [PostHog](https://posthog.com/), where I'm working on building a suite of products to equip every developer in the world with the tools they need to build successful products.